n3mo/cyberpunk-theme.el/README.md

 Acknowledgments
 ===============

-This theme was originally made available on the overtone/emacs-live github page (https://github.com/overtone/emacs-live) for use with the color-theme package.
-Additionally, the initial cyberpunk-theme lacked many mode-specific faces.
-This file strives to be as mode-specific as possible, with further tweaks that suit my fancy.
+This theme is a port of the overtone/emacs-live theme of the same name (https://github.com/overtone/emacs-live).
+The original theme was designed for use with the color-theme package.
+This theme adopts the new built-in theme support <code>deftheme</code>.
+Additionally, this theme strives to offer as many mode-specific customizations as possible, with further tweaks that suit my fancy.